 How to Access DaVinci Resolve’s Effects Library?

-If you pay attention, you will notice “Effects” and “Open FX” displayed in the “Effects” tab.
+If you pay attention, you will notice “Effects” and “Open FX” are displayed in the “Effects” tab.

 Clicking on “Effects” reveals different Fusion effects, which you can drag and drop over a clip in the timeline.

-The below list will clearly tell you the free effects and the paid (Studio only) ones.
+The below list displays you the free effects and the paid (Studio only) ones.